mahoney1/docs/animaltracking-tutorial.md

 to re-compile the source TS to Javascript with the added changes.

-12. For Part 2 of this tutorial, you will need an (IBM Blockchain Platform SaaS instance)[https://cloud.ibm.com/catalog/services/blockchain-platform] and have completed the (Build a network tutorial)[https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-console-build-network]
+13. For Part 2 of this tutorial, you will need an set up an (IBM Blockchain Platform SaaS instance)[https://cloud.ibm.com/catalog/services/blockchain-platform] and have completed the (Build a network tutorial)[https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-console-build-network]

 Successful completion of these pre-reqs, is the basis from which this tutorial can now proceed.

 ## Estimated time